 Our firm has worked with many companies and organizations with hundreds and even thousands of employees that have only one or two expatriate employees posted abroad.
-These firms are not able to adequately cover their expat employee and his or her dependents under their domestic plan and should definitely not try for a variety of reasons.
-The human resource manager is often faced with a dilemma of where to find adequate insurance for the lone expat employee and may have a limited experience or understanding of expat insurance, not to mention no expat insurance contacts.
+These firms are not able to adequately cover their expat employee and his or her dependents under their domestic plan and should not try for a variety of reasons.
+The human resource manager is often faced with a dilemma of where to find adequate insurance for the lone expat employee and may have limited experience or understanding of expat insurance, not to mention no expat insurance contacts.
 So what is a company or non-profit with only one or two expat employees to do?
 Let’s learn more.

 What to do when you have only one or two expat employees?

 Attracting and retaining expat talent for your firm’s global operations is not easy.
 Finding the right person to help grow your sales or run operations abroad is both challenging and rewarding.
 If you want to attract the best person for your expat position, it is vital that you offer him or her the best global insurance coverage possible.
-It may not be easy to match your existing domestic benefit plan coverage for an expat position, but it is possible to gather coverage that will meet your duty of care obligations and properly cover that employee and any dependents who will also live abroad.
+It may not be easy to match your existing domestic benefit plan coverage for an expat position, but it is possible to gather coverage that will meet your duty of care obligations and adequately cover that employee and any dependents who will also live abroad.
 There are many insurance coverage requirements if you are hiring an expat employee, but we will deal with the three most important ones: Life, Disability & Global Medical Insurance.
 Note that all individual policies are medically underwritten, unlike most international group insurance plans, so keep this in mind if you are sending an individual expat abroad.
 Also, there are significant pitfalls in covering your expat employees on domestic plans in the new country location that we have described in a separate article.

 Global Life Insurance for Individual Expat Employees